 Zucchini Problems - Beating the Bugs

-In my ongoing effort to protect my zucchini plants (I planted some charming round ones this year), birdhouse gourds and other squash varieties, I've tried these tricks with varying success.
+In my ongoing effort to protect my zucchini plants (I planted some charming round ones this year), birdhouse gourds and other squash varieties, I've tried these tricks with varying degrees of success.
 In any given year, some tactics seem to work better than others.

 Zucchini Tips and Tricks